King City GO Station

 King City GO Station is a train and bus station in the GO Transit network located in King City, Ontario in Canada.
 It also serves the nearby communities of Nobleton, Oak Ridges, the northern parts of Maple (in Vaughan), and other communities in King Township.
 It is a stop on the Barrie line train service.

 History

 The original King Station was built in 1852 at a location less than a kilometre north of the current station, adjacent to the community's inn.
-It was moved to Boyd Conservation Area in Vaughan on 6 March 1968, then to the grounds of the King Township Museum in 1989, and was designated a heritage site in 1990.
+The station building was moved to Boyd Conservation Area in Vaughan on 6 March 1968, then to the grounds of the King Township Museum in 1989, and was designated a heritage site in 1990.

 GO Transit

 The GO Station opened on 7 September 1982, with service extending south to Toronto and north to Bradford.

 In 2002, with infrastructure funding from the provincial government, GO Transit expanded the station's parking lot capacity from 111 spaces to 255.

 During 2004, the platform was extended in order to accommodate longer trainsets, thus removing any boarding restrictions that GO Transit had with this station prior to opening the extended rail platform.
 In addition, the extension also eliminated the problem of GO trains blocking a railroad crossing on Station Road while passengers boarded and disembarked.

 Construction of a covered station building was completed in the summer of 2005, and a second parking lot on the west side of the tracks was opened in February 2006.

 In February 2021, an article stated that Metrolinx had expropriated title to the adjacent property at the corner of Station Road and Keele Street as part of the GO Transit Regional Express Rail expansion program.
 Metrolinx offered $1 for the land, stating that the cost to clean up the property contaminated by the automobile repair shop renting it would exceed the property's assessed value of $2.1 million.

 In 2022, construction will start to add a second track and platform for increased two-way all-day service, construct a new pedestrian bridge and increase parking capacity.